tcard/sgo/README.md

 ## Optional types

 In SGo, pointers, interfaces, maps, channels and functions by themselves can't be `nil`.
-That is, if you get a pointer, you know that it is pointer somewhere; if you get an interface, you know there's some object implementing it that you can call methods on; if you get a map, you know you can immediately get and put things in it; if you get a channel, you know you can send and receive things through it without necessarily blocking forever and, if you get a function, you know you can call it.
-There's no "hey, I know you asked for this thing but I give you nothing instead".
-(Slices still can be nil; you can't do anything with it that would cause a nil pointer dereference, so there's no point forbidding that.)
+That is, **if you get a pointer, you know that it is pointing somewhere**; if you get an interface, you know there's some object implementing it that you can call methods on; if you get a map, you know you can immediately get and put things in it; if you get a channel, you know you can send and receive things through it without necessarily blocking forever and, if you get a function, you know you can call it. **There's no "hey, I know you asked for this thing but I give you nothing instead".** (Slices still can be nil; you can't do anything with it that would cause a nil pointer dereference, so there's no point forbidding that.)

 If you do want to provide the option of not having something, you use optional types.